Where Is The Housing Market Going?

 The U.S. housing market has been a puzzle these last few years.
 Many urban centers, particularly metropolitan areas on both the East and West Coast, have seen drastic demand increases and tight supply, leading to housing markets as overheated as the housing bubble that predated The Great Recession.

-Other urban areas, particularly in the Midwest, have seen small price increases, while smaller cities and rural areas outside the huge growth zones have been flat.
+Other urban areas, particularly in the Midwest, such as Boise have seen small price increases, while smaller cities and rural areas outside the huge growth zones have been flat.
 The unevenness of the post-recession recovery seems to indicate that location has become a more primary driver of home prices than before.

 Housing Prices Rise Despite Market Headwinds

 Still, the massive increases in housing costs in many urban areas defies logic.
 In hot markets, many a real estate agent have grown accustomed to seeing 10 to 15 offers on a single property.
 Bidding wars are common in major metropolitan cities all across the nation.